State Farm is a below average paying insurer in personal injury cases. They insure cars, trucks, motorcycles and homes.

 If it would’ve been modified to exceed 20 miles per hour, the Baldassini’s car insurance policy may have provided coverage.

-The appeals agreed with State Farm that the Baldassinis had no coverage under their State Farm auto insurance policy.
+The appeals court agreed with State Farm that the Baldassinis had no coverage under their State Farm auto insurance policy.

 Fiallo settled his injury case with the Baldassinis.
 However, he likely settled for less money than he would have if State Farm insured the Baldassinis for the golf cart.
 This is because insurance companies typically pay better than people without insurance.